-Cristiana Falcone Sorrell Age: 45 Skills and Qualifications: Committees: Senior executive and marketing experience • None Director Since: Public company board experience Public Company Directorships Held During the 2014 Knowledge of the Company and on-going service as a Past 5 Years: Company Director • Revlon, Inc. (2014 - present) • Viacom, Inc. (2013 - present)
+Cristiana Falcone Sorrell Age: 46 Skills and Qualifications: Committees: • Senior executive and marketing experience • None Director Since: • Public company board experience Public Company Directorships Held During the 2014 • Knowledge of the Company and long-standing service Past 5 Years: as a Company Director • Revlon, Inc. (2014 - present) • Viacom, Inc. (2013 - 2019)

 Ms. Falcone Sorrell has served as a Director of the Company since March 2014.
-Since 2018 she has served as Principal Adviser, Media Affairs at the World Economic Forum ("WEF"), having previously served as Senior Adviser to the Chairman at the WEF, a position she held since 2009, and since 2015 as CEO of the JMCMRJ Sorrell Foundation.
-Ms. Falcone Sorrell has served as a member of the Board of Directors of Viacom, Inc. since 2013 and has served as a member of its Governance and Nominating Committee since 2016.
+Since January 2020, Ms. Falcone Sorrell has served as a strategic adviser and philanthropist investor to a range of companies.
+From 2018 to 2019 she served as Principal Adviser, Media Affairs at the World Economic Forum ("WEF"), having previously served as Senior Adviser to the Chairman at the WEF, a position she held since 2009, and since 2015 as CEO of the JMCMRJ Sorrell Foundation.
+Since 2013 and until Viacom, Inc. merged with CBS Corporation in December 2019 to form ViacomCBS, Inc., Ms. Falcone Sorrell served as a member of the Board of Directors of Viacom and served as a member of its Governance and Nominating Committee from 2016 until such merger.
 Ms. Falcone Sorrell formerly served as Principal Consultant for the Office of Outreach and Partnership for the Inter-American Development Bank from 2011 to 2015.
 Prior to joining the WEF in 2004, Ms. Falcone Sorrell held positions at the International Labor Organization from 2002 to 2004 and Shell London Ltd. from 2001 to 2002.
-Ms. Falcone serves on the Boards of Directors of Internews, the Global Fashion Agenda and Roar Africa, the Board of Advisors for the Friedman School of Nutrition Science and Policy at Tufts University and as a member of the Board of Trustees at the Paley Center for Media.
+Ms. Falcone serves on the Boards of Directors of Internews and the Global Fashion Agenda, the Board of Advisors for the Friedman School of Nutrition Science and Policy at Tufts University and as a member of the Board of Trustees at the Paley Center for Media.